AuthArmor/autharmor-js-ui/README.md

 In most cases, the `AuthenticationResult` will be returned to you.
 This type is part of the [@autharmor/sdk](https://github.com/AuthArmor/autharmor-jsclient-sdk) package and you can refer to its documentation to see how you would use that result.

-> AuthArmor will not store the authentication state for you.
+> Auth Armor will not store the authentication state for you.
 You _must_ pass it to your backend and process it for authentication to be useful.

 However, if the nature of the authentication means that the user will not be authenticated on the same session, `null` will be returned instead.
 Currently, this applies to email magic link authentication: the user will get authenticated on the tab that opens once they click the link in the email, _not_ on the tab where the authentication request originated.
 The authentication result will be available on the target page as query string parameters in the URL.